Time-share king restarts work on Florida Versailles as business booms

 By Barbara Liston

-ORLANDO, Florida David Siegel, owner of the largest privately held time-share company in the world, says he is rebounding from the recession so well that he is restarting construction on an extravagant Florida home modeled on the Palace of Versailles outside Paris.
+ORLANDO, Fla., July 30 David Siegel, owner of the largest privately held time-share company in the world, says he is rebounding from the recession so well that he is restarting construction on an extravagant Florida home modeled on the Palace of Versailles outside Paris.

 His company, Westgate Resorts, this year is also hiring 1,500 new employees, closing on $450 million in mortgage-backed securities in the first such transactions since 2007, and fending off banks that he says "are throwing money at us now."